Sengwamana/Bazaaro_A_Vendor_Driven-eCommerce_System/readme.md

-# Multi Vendor Ecommerce Projec
+# Multi Vendor Ecommerce Project

 Welcome to our Multi Vendor Ecommerce project!
 This repository contains a powerful platform built on Django that enables multiple user roles and facilitates a seamless shopping experience.